 \subsection{Decentralized Edge Data Storage and Sharing}

-To protect against the risks, InterPlanetary File System (IPFS), the famous decentralized data storage solution, is widely used to achieve redundant backup and stable content addressing.
+To protect against the risks, IPFS is widely used to achieve redundant backup and stable content addressing.
 Unlike centralized storage solutions that rely on a central server, IPFS maintains an addressing network running on multiple nodes without the problems of data invalidation and tampering~\cite{kumar2020distributed}.
-Although offchain storage has a higher upper bound on storage space, the scalability of storage systems still needs to be improved to meet the increasing demands of NFT storage in the Metaverse.
-Therefore, sidechain/multiple blockchain-based storage systems can improve the storage capability of the blockchain for NFTs~\cite{wang2021non}.
-In the first place, multiple blockchains can cooperate to create a common storage platform with abundant blockchain and offchain storage resources for NFT storage.
+Although off-chain storage has a higher upper bound on storage space, the scalability of storage systems still needs to be improved to meet the increasing demands of NFT storage in the Metaverse.
+Therefore, sidechain/multiple blockchain-based storage systems can improve the storage capacity of the blockchain for NFTs~\cite{wang2021non}.
+First, multiple blockchains can cooperate to create a common storage platform with abundant blockchain and off-chain storage resources for NFT storage.
 However, existing NFT schemes are separated from each other without interoperability due to the limitations of the underlying blockchain platform.